 What Is an OBGYN?

 An obstetrician-gynecologist is an expert in female reproductive health, pregnancy, and birth.
 Their services may include physical examinations, screenings, prenatal care, and surgical procedures.

 What Is Obstetrics?

-Obstetrics is a branch of female reproductive medicine related to medical and surgical care before, during, and after childbirth.
-It focuses mainly on caring for and maintaining a woman's health throughout maternity.
+Obstetrics is a branch of medicine related to medical and surgical care before, during, and after childbirth.
+It focuses mainly on caring for and maintaining a woman's health throughout pregnancy and delivery.